jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy1.md

 The Greek word denotes one of sober mind; a man of prudence and discretion.
 The state referred to here is that in which the mind is well balanced, and under right influences; in which **it sees things in their just proportions and relations; in which it is not feverish and excited, but when everything is in its proper place.** It was this state of mind which Timothy was exhorted to cultivate; this which Paul regarded as so necessary to the performance of the duties of his office.
 It is as needful now for the minister of religion as it was then.
 #barnes

+For to many He gives a spirit of fear, as we read in the wars of the Kings.
+A spirit of fear fell upon them.
+Exodus 15:16?
+That is, he infused terror into them.
+But to you He has given, on the contrary, a spirit of power, and of love toward Himself.
+This, then, is of grace, and yet not merely of grace, but when we have first performed our own parts.
+For the Spirit that makes us cry, Abba, Father, inspires us with love both towards Him, and towards our neighbor, that we may love one another.
+For love arises from power, and from not fearing.
+#johnchrysostom

+Indeed subsequent grace assists man’s good purpose, but the purpose itself would not exist if grace did not precede.
+#augustine

 #### v.12
 >That is why I am suffering as I am.
 Yet I am not ashamed, because I know whom I have believed, and am convinced that he is able to **guard what I have entrusted to him** for that day.